joncampbell123/dosbox-x/src/gamelink/README.md

-To write your own client, look at `src/gamelink/gamelink.cpp` to get an idea how data is transmitted back and forth via one mutex and one shared memory segment. `src/gamelink/gamelink.h` contains defititions of the structs that make up the shared memory.
+To write your own client, look at `src/gamelink/gamelink.cpp` to get an idea how data is transmitted back and forth via one mutex and one shared memory segment. `src/gamelink/gamelink.h` contains definitions of the structs that make up the shared memory.
 Access to that memory is only permitted while holding the mutex.